BestReviews is reader-supported and may earn an affiliate commission. Details

 Location

 Where you plan to put your air purifier may help you determine which one to purchase.
 The best purifier for your needs depends on how much space you hope to purify and what kinds of particles you’re trying to filter out.
-Portable air purifiers are designed to purify a single room, while whole-house purifiers are more expensive but can accommodate a much larger space.
+Portable air purifiers are designed to purify a single room, while whole-house purifiers are more expensive but can improve a much larger space.

 Allergies